 We love camping all over the US.
-We love combining camping and a road trip, and find that the kids have a lot more fun (so do the adults), and it’s cheaper than paying for hotels everywhere you go.
+And there’s nothing better than combining camping and a road trip, and find that the kids have a lot more fun (so do the adults), and it’s cheaper than paying for hotels everywhere you go.
 National parks like Yosemite or Grand Canyon always have great camping choices, but it’s also important to find state parks and spots near fantastic places to sightsee and explore, like Albuquerque, Billings, or Memphis.

 We’ve asked our travel friends who love to camp where some of their favorite camping destinations in the US are, and here are their responses.
 Where do you like to go camping?

 Disclaimer: Some of our articles may contain affiliate links; when you click on these links you’ll have the option to purchase or register for a service at no extra cost to you, but doing so helps us run this blog.
 That’s awesome!

 What is special about this camping spot?
 Wildlife viewing as well as Alaska-type activities such as learning about sled dogs.

 Alaska during the summer is amazing, and Denali National Park is one of the best places in the state to really experience all that Alaska has to offer.
 A very popular park, with mainly three months of visitors, needless to say it’s busy.
 However the upside is that visitors are well taken care of with food, facilities, and fun.

 Our main reason to go to Denali has always been to experience the wide open views and the wildlife.
 I have never been there and not seen bear and moose and ptarmigan.
 However some wildlife are harder to find than others, like the caribou, marmots, and lynx.
 However, we never leave disappointed.

 We try to get to Denali every year during the camping season.
 There are plenty of camping opportunities from RV camping to back country, hike in camping.
 We’ve always stayed at the largest, most convenient campground, Riley with our kids and camper.
 That way we can easily drive in and out of the park for dining options.